Please note:

 However, the BBG (social insurance contribution assessment bases) for health insurance/care insurance and pension insurance/unemployment insurance may be different.
 The contributions for each social insurance base are calculated based on the respective social insurance gross. |

-The total gross minus tax and social insurance deductions results in the employee's net salary.
+The total gross amount minus tax and social security deductions equals the employee's net earnings.

 Net income and net deductions

 Afterward, the net income and deductions are considered.
 These can either increase or reduce the net earnings and have a corresponding effect on the payout amount.
-The following are examples of the most common net amounts: B. deductions from advance payments or capital-forming benefits contributions.
-However, garnishment amounts, total contributions to voluntary health insurance and loan repayments are also net deductions.
+Examples of the most common net amounts include deductions from advances or contributions to the VWL.
+However, garnishment amounts, total contributions to voluntary health insurance, and loan repayments are also net deductions.

 The following information is provided in the final section of the payslip: